invant/audio-reactive-led-strip/README.md

 # What do I need to make one?
 ## Computer + ESP8266
 To build a visualizer using a computer and ESP8266, you will need:
-- Computer with Python 2.7 or 3.5 ([Anaconda](https://www.continuum.io/downloads) is recommended on Windows)
+- Computer with Python 3.6 strictly as new version doesn't support some of the dependencies, python needs to be installed to path to execute commands through powershell so better install python through Chocolatey.
+Installing python 3.6 through choco further explained.
 - ESP8266 module with RX1 pin exposed.
 These modules can be purchased for as little as $5 USD.
 These modules are known to be compatible, but many others will work too:
   - NodeMCU v3
   - Adafruit HUZZAH